chinchalinchin/scrilla/docs/source/CONFIGURATION.md

 ```

 where `<key>` is one of the values: **ALPHA_VANTAGE_KEY**, **QUANDL_KEY** or **IEX_KEY**. `<value>` is the corresponding key itself given to you after registration. `<value>` is case-sensitive!
 Keep in mind if using this method to store the API keys, the keys will be stored unencrypted in the local */data/common/* directory.

-If no API keys are found in these variables, the application will not function properly; be sure to load these variables into your shell session before using *scrilla*.

 ## Optional Configuration